Leadership Team

 HUP Staff

-The HUP office is financially supported by both the University of Minnesota and Hennepin County and is staffed by one full-time director, one senior project manager, and multiple graduate assistants.
+The HUP office is financially supported by both the University of Minnesota and Hennepin County and is staffed by a full-time director, a senior project manager, and student assistants.
 HUP staff shape partnership strategy and identify and support opportunities for collaboration through events, relationship building, project evaluation, administrative assistance, and more.

 As Director of the Hennepin-University Partnership (HUP), Amy oversees the strategic connection between one of the largest urban land-grant universities and one of the most populous and innovative counties in the nation.